luisw19/graphql-samples/simple/README.md

   npm init
 ```

-3) Set up apollo-server-express, graphql-tools and graphql for the endpoint
+3) Set up apollo-server-express, graphql-tools and graphql for the endpoint.
+Apollo is used to bind a JavaScript GraphQL schema to an HTTP server.
+GraphQL Tools is an npm package and an opinionated structure for how to build a GraphQL schema and resolvers in JavaScript.

 ```bash
   npm install --save apollo-server-express graphql-tools graphql express body-parser